isomerpages/moe-queenswaysec/_student-info/Direct School Admission.md

 <p><em>[2] Applicants who do not have prior experience may also apply.
 The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</em>
 </p>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 11am on Tuesday, 7 May 2024 to 3pm on Monday, 3 Jun 2024.
+The application is free-of-charge and will be open from 11am on Wednesday, 7 May 2025 to 3pm on Tuesday, 3 Jun 2025.
 For more details, please refer to the <a href="http://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">MOE website</a>.</p>
 <p>Students who are successfully admitted to the school via DSA are expected
 to honour their commitment to the school and join the respective CCA related